 - Food poisoning after eating contaminated foods.
 Other symptoms include diarrhea, abdominal cramps, and fever.

 - Gastroenteritis or stomach flu.
-This virus may result from contact with a person who’s infected or from contaminated food and water.
-Other symptoms include a low-grade fever, muscle aches, and abdominal pain.
+This virus may result from contact with a sick person or contaminated food and water.
+Other symptoms include a low grade fever, muscle aches, and abdominal pain.

 - Influenza or the flu.
 This illness may begin rather abruptly.
 The symptoms are similar to those of a common cold, causing a runny nose and sore throat.
 As it progresses, you may develop a persistent fever, fatigue, chills, and headache.

 - Migraine.
 With migraine attacks, you experience intense headaches.
 They may last for a few hours or even days at a time.
 You may feel the urge to vomit as the migraine attack peaks or experience recurrent vomiting if the pain persists.

 - Vomiting related to pregnancy (morning sickness).
 As the hormones build up in the body during pregnancy, you may become nauseated and vomit.
 Up to